-Women of Singapore, rejoice.
-According to a survey by pharmaceutical company, Menarini and healthcare consulting and research firm, Kantar Health, three out of four men in Singapore are concerned about satisfying their partners when it comes to sex.
+Women of Singapore, rejoice!
+Three out of four men in Singapore are concerned about satisfying their partners when it comes to sex, according to a survey by pharmaceutical company, Menarini and healthcare research firm, Kantar Health.

-However, there is a certain male problem that is making this goal quite difficult to achieve—premature ejaculation or PE.
-According to the article, 8 Things You Might Not Know About Sex in Singapore, “Less than half of people in Singapore are aware that PE is even a sexual problem, while more than 40 per cent of women in Singapore INCORRECTLY link age to its causes.”
+However, there is a male issue that is making this goal quite difficult to achieve—premature ejaculation or PE.
+According to the article, 8 Things You Might Not Know About Sex in Singapore, “Less than half of people in Singapore are aware that PE is even a sexual problem, while more than 40 per cent of women in Singapore INCORRECTLY link age to its cause.”

 Why It Is Important to Talk About PE